KARMDA/Multi-Model-AI-Agent---Health-Diagnostics-/README.md

-# 🧠 Multi-Model AI Agent for Automated Health Diagnostics (Medicube)
+# 🧠 Multi-Model AI Agent for Automated Health Diagnostics

 A **production-grade, research-oriented multi-model AI system** for automated blood report analysis.
 The system integrates **OCR, deterministic clinical reasoning, knowledge-graph–based inference, and LLM-powered narrative synthesis** into a single, auditable pipeline, exposed via a **Streamlit UI** and packaged in a **single Docker image**.

-> ⚠️ **Medical Disclaimer**
-> This platform is strictly an **assistive decision-support system** intended for educational and research use.
-> It does **not** provide diagnoses, prescriptions, or treatment recommendations.
-> All outputs must be reviewed by a qualified medical professional.

----

 ## ✨ Key Capabilities